ardera/flutter-pi/README.md

                              If no hz value is given, the highest possible refreshrate will be used.

+  --dummy-display            Simulate a display.
+Useful for running apps
+                             without a display attached.
+  --dummy-display-size "width,height" The width & height of the dummy display
+                             in pixels.

   -h, --help                 Show this help and exit.

 EXAMPLES: